-- Spices & Salt – Using cinnamon and nutmeg gives the sweet bread a warm fall flavor.
+- Spices - Using cinnamon and nutmeg gives the sweet bread a warm fall flavor.

 - Flour - We use all purpose flour in most of our recipes.
 Learn how to measure flour correctly, so your baked goods will always turn out.

-- Cocoa Powder – A dark cocoa powder will give the quick bread a dark rich color.
-Regular cocoa powder is fine too, but will be a little lighter when it bakes.
+- Cocoa Powder - A dark cocoa powder will give the quick bread a dark rich color.
+Regular cocoa powder is fine too, but the bread be a little lighter when it bakes.

 - Milk - For the best flavor use 2% or whole milk, but any variety will work just fine.